xz-stjude/MitoEdit/README.md

 ### Output Directories
 MitoEdit organizes the output files in the following directories:
-- fasta: Contains the FASTA file of the adjacent sequence to the target base (60bp stretch).
+- fasta: Contains the FASTA file of the 60bp sequence adjacent to the target base.
-- pipeline_windows: Stores target windows generated from each individual pipeline possible.
+- pipeline_windows: Stores target windows generated from each individual pipeline.
-- all_windows: Contains a combined list of all the target windows from all pipelines.
+- all_windows: Contains a combined list of target windows from all pipelines.
 - talen: Stores the output from the TALE-NT tool.
 - matching_output: Includes TALE sequences for applicable target windows.
 - ####  **final_output: Contains the final consolidated output file.**